Inspection Requests & Procedures

 Contact our office at least 24 hours in advance of the requested inspection date and time.
 The following information must be provided when calling for an inspection:

 A representative of the company requesting the inspection must be present at the time of inspection.
 Only a representative of the company to which the permit is issued is permitted to schedule an inspection.

-Fire Marshall's Office-approved, stamped and signed plans must be kept on the job site and presented to the inspector upon request.
+Fire Marshal's Office-approved, stamped and signed plans must be kept on the job site and presented to the inspector upon request.
 Contractor shop drawings are not considered approved plans.
 If the plans were approved and permitted electronically through the Electronic Plan Review Process, it is the contractor's responsibility to pick up the permit in our office, prior to the scheduled inspection.